davesque/thought.place/posts/objects/2017/7/22/pagerank.md

 0's in the other rows.
 This means there's a 100% probability of moving to page 2 from page 1.
 Therefore, column 1 corresponds to the probabilities of transitioning from page 1 to any other page.
-Likewise, column 2 corresponds to the transition probabilites for page 2 and so on.
+Likewise, column 2 corresponds to the transition probabilities for page 2 and so on.

 Now, how do we actually *use* this transition matrix which represents our state machine?
 How do we actually *run* the machine?
 The process is detailed below: